-- 1.1 Lecturers will ensure that students are fully informed of unit objectives and expectations, including the assessment requirements for the unit.
-For each unit, this information will be provided to students in writing by the end of the first week of each semester. - 1.2 Unit outlines will be provided to all students in the first week of each semester of study.
-Unit outlines and unit guide books will provide details of the processes for aggregating the various assessment outcomes of the unit to produce an overall mark and corresponding grade. - 1.3 For each unit, the unit outline and guide will state clearly the: - 1.3.1 learning outcomes and objectives of the unit; - 1.3.2 scope and detail of assessments; - 1.3.3 minimum standards that are applied to specific assessment tasks; - 1.3.4 the weight of each assessment in contributing to the overall mark; and - 1.3.5 submission dates for all assessments. - 1.4 The unit guide will include information on the use of appropriate referencing conventions and requirements, on the degree of cooperation permitted between students, and upon what constitutes academic misconduct and the consequences of committing it as outlined in Academic Misconduct Policy and Procedure HEPP02. - 1.5 The unit guide will note that there are no circumstances under which assignments will be accepted for submission after the start of the examination period.
+- 1.1 Assessment requirements of a unit are provided in the unit descriptions within 2 weeks of the commencement of the unit and include: the assessment requirements for the unit, objecteices and expecations.
+For each unit, this information will be provided to students in writing by the end of the first week of each semester.
+All assessment tasks are designed to measure and assure the achievement of the intended learning outcomes at both unit and course levels - 1.2 Unit outlines will be provided to all students in the first week of each semester of study.
+Unit outlines and unit guide books will provide details of the processes for aggregating the various assessment outcomes of the unit to produce an overall mark and corresponding grade. - 1.3 For each unit, the unit outline and guide will state clearly the: - 1.3.1 learning outcomes and objectives of the unit; - 1.3.2 scope and detail of assessments; - 1.3.3 minimum standards that are applied to specific assessment tasks; - 1.3.4 the weight of each assessment in contributing to the overall mark; and - 1.3.5 submission dates for all assessments.

+1.4 The unit guide will include information on the use of appropriate referencing conventions and requirements, on the degree of cooperation permitted between students, and upon what constitutes academic misconduct and the consequences of committing it as outlined in Academic Misconduct Policy and Procedure HEPP02.

+1.5 The unit guide will note that there are no circumstances under which assignments will be accepted for submission after the start of the examination period.